SnurfTech/LIGHT/README.md

 ## Installing (Manually)
 ### Dependencies
-> If for whatever reason you do not have Coreutils, BusyBox will also work.
+> If for whatever reason you can't use Coreutils, BusyBox will also work.
 ```
 openssl
 coreutils